-Seahawks mailbag: More on Julio Jones.
+Seahawks mailbag: What would a Julio Jones trade cost?
 And what next for Marquise Blair and Cody Barton?

 There was one ESPN report over the weekend of Seattle having “discussions’’ about trading for Jones.
 Another ESPN report this week characterized those discussions as Seattle doing its usual “due diligence’’ and noted that the Seahawks would probably ask Jones to redo his deal, with Seattle having just a little over $7 million in available cap space for 2021.

-The Falcons are also said to want a first-round pick, something Seattle doesn’t have for the 2021 season.
+The Falcons are also said to want a first-round pick, something Seattle doesn’t have for the 2022 draft.
 Reports conflict on whether the Falcons have gotten offers for a first-round pick — it seems as if the Falcons would have made a deal if they had — with most thinking Atlanta will have to settle for a second-rounder.

 With teams about to head into the summer, there isn’t necessarily much urgency for Atlanta to do something.
 Recall Seattle’s trades the last two years for Jamal Adams and Jadeveon Clowney took place either right before training camp (Adams) or a week before the season (Clowney).